Vlahaka/Unified-framework/black_holes_as_anchors.md

-Black Holes as Structural Anchors of the Universe
+### Black Holes as Structural Anchors of the Universe

-Author: Vlad Ionut Daniel
+> Author: Vlad Ionut Daniel June 2025
-Extrinsic AI Analyst
-June 2025

 ---